trunk-rs/trunk/.github/pull_request_template.md

 <!--
 Thank you for taking the time to open a pull request!
-	Please review the checklist below and perform each of the applicable tasks.
-Cheers!
+Please review the checklist below and perform each of the applicable tasks. ❤️!
 -->
 **Checklist**
 - [ ] Updated CHANGELOG.md describing pertinent changes.